Ollinger's Guide to Enlargers

 Introduction

-Meopta is a Czech company that variety of enlargers over the years.
+Meopta is a Czech company that manufactured a variety of enlargers over the years.
 There were surprisingly popular in the West despite being an Iron-curtain country for most of their production life.

 Quick Comparison